btemplep/authzee/docs/specification.md

             "type": "object",
             "description": "Context for the request that is an instance of the given context_type."
         },
-        "query_validation": {
+        "evaluation_handler": {
-            "title": "Request-Level Query Validation Setting",
+            "title": "Request-Level Evaluation Error Handling Setting",
-            "description": "Request-level query validation setting.
-Overrides Grant-level query validation setting.
-Set how the query errors are treated. 'validate' - Query errors cause the grant to be inapplicable to the request. 'error' - Includes the 'validate' setting checks, and also adds errors to the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "type": "string",
+            "description": "Request-level Evaluation Handler Setting.
+Can be used to override grant level evaluation handling. 'grant' - Use the grant level setting.
+No override. 'evaluation' - Evaluation is run and any errors cause the grant to be inapplicable to the request, but are not included in the result. 'error' - Includes the 'validate' setting checks, and also includes errors in the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "type": "string",
             "enum": [
                 "grant",
-                "validate",
+                "evaluate",
                 "error",
                 "critical"
             ]